Prestongrange Museum

 Overview

-It’s remarkable that Prestongrange was at one time the site of intense industrial activity with a harbour, a colliery and a brickworks, but today there are just a few buildings remaining to give visitors a glimpse of East Lothian’s abandoned coal mines.
+It’s remarkable that Prestongrange was at one time the site of intense industrial activity, with a harbour, a colliery, and a brickworks, but today there are just a few buildings left standing to give visitors a glimpse into East Lothian’s abandoned coal mining industry.

 Prestongrange Mining Museum